Physiological Role

 Homocysteine holds a central role in Singular formula personalization.
 This biomarker triggers a set of adjustment rules that modulate the dosages of three key methylation cycle cofactors.

-When homocysteine falls in the elevated zone, vitamin B6 (P5P) dosage is increased.
+Two conditions raise vitamin B6 (P5P) to its reinforced dosage.
+Homocysteine must be elevated, and PLP must not exceed the first third of its optimal zone.
 Vitamin B6 is involved in transsulfuration, the second pathway for homocysteine elimination.
 If vitamin B12 levels are simultaneously low, vitamin B12 dosage is also increased to support the remethylation pathway.
-Similarly, insufficient vitamin B9 levels alongside elevated homocysteine trigger a higher vitamin B9 dosage.
+Similarly, when vitamin B9 status is low it is that status which drives the higher vitamin B9 dosage: elevated homocysteine indicates that the remethylation pathway lacks cofactors, it does not set the level of the intake.

-When homocysteine is elevated but vitamin B9 and B12 are already in the optimal zone, the logic shifts.
-The formula then includes a moderate supply of vitamin B9 and vitamin B12 to support the cycle without excess.
+When homocysteine is elevated, vitamin B9 and vitamin B12 are optimal and alkaline phosphatase is outside its very high zone, the logic shifts.
+The formula then includes vitamin B9 and vitamin B12 at their maintenance dose, to support the cycle without excess.
 This graduated logic reflects the calibration principle that guides the formulation engine.

 Linked Bioactives